 Why it’s bad: Perc is used in carpet and upholstery cleaners, spot removers and in dry-cleaning clothes.
 It is a neurotoxin that the Environmental Protection Agency (EPA) classifies as a “possible carcinogen.”
 The exposure comes from inhaling the fumes from dry-cleaned clothes or cleaned carpets.
 Dizziness and loss of coordination can result.

-An eco-friendly substitute: An eco-friendly way to clean spots is to rub undiluted castile soap on the problem areas before laundering.
+An eco-friendly substitute: A green cleaning alternative to clean spots is to rub undiluted castile soap on the problem areas before laundering.
 And for “Dry Clean Only” items, take them to a facility that uses water-based cleaners instead of the traditional chemicals.

 3. Quaternary Ammonium Compounds or “Quats”